chmcphoy/LPTHW/README.md

 # LPTHW
-Code Exercises from "Learn Python the Hard Way" by Zed A. Shaw
+Code Exercises from "Learn Python the Hard Way" by Zed A. Shaw: http://learnpythonthehardway.org/